Combat Skills Decay. Improve Cardiac Arrest Survival Rates.

 With in-hospital cardiac arrest survival rates averaging 26%, ACLS refresher training is a must.
 The problem?
 It can be difficult and expensive to scale across an entire healthcare system.
 You need an impactful solution that requires less equipment and overhead.
 It’s here.
 Introducing ACLS Virtual Reality Simulation.

-Comparable to eLearning and up to 50% less than instructor led scenarios and simulators.
+Comparable to eLearning and 83% less than high-fidelity mannequin simulations.

-Tracks and assesses core competencies to identify skills gaps across your organization.
+Tracks and assesses core competencies and provides learner readiness reports to identify skills gaps across your organization.

 Health Scholars’ virtual reality training prevents ACLS skills decay by enabling learners to physically engage in code situations at an appropriate frequency.
 It’s realistic, clinically accurate and can be completed at the convenience of the learner.